katthegreat/EmployeeTimetracking-Web-App/README.md

 - Inserting and retrieving a new employee

 The tests connect to a local MySQL `timetracking` database and check for data consistency using assertions.
 All tests have been confirmed to pass successfully.

+### ✅ New Tests for Employees

+Two more tests were added:

+- Clock-In: Saves clock-in time to `time_logs`
+- Payroll Summary: Gets payroll info from `payroll` table